 UNDP is working with the Government of Maldives, civil society, other UN agencies, national and international partners, the private sector, and the Maldivian public to help find solutions to persistent development challenges.
-For almost 40 years, UNDP has been supporting the Maldivian people in areas such as the alleviation of poverty, democratic transition, environment protection, climate change mitigation and adaptation, and recovery from natural disasters.
+For the past 40 years, UNDP has been supporting the Maldivian people in areas such as the alleviation of poverty, democratic transition, environment protection, climate change mitigation and adaptation, and recovery from natural disasters.
 Much of this support has focused on developing the capacity of government agencies, civil society and community members to find sustainable and responsible solutions to development challenges.
 UNDP Maldives has done so through technical expertise, advisory support, policy advice, advocacy, knowledge sharing, and dialogue.

 What are our results?

 UNDP has been working in the Maldives for more than four decades and as new developments unfold, it builds on the results achieved so far.
 In this regard, UNDP in Maldives has maintained mutually beneficial relationships with many partners on the ground.

 The Assessment of Development Results and other evaluations defined the comparative advantages of UNDP in Maldives as: (a) long-standing programmatic engagement and presence: UNDP has present in Maldives since 1978; (b) expertise, especially working on environmental issues, climate change and governance; (c) flexibility and responsiveness; and (d) being the key development partner on the ground, due to the limited number of resident development partners.